-Keeping Children Safe in Education - September 2016
+Keeping Children Safe in Education - September 2019

 Please click here to access the statutory guidance from the Department for Education.
 The guidance above affirms (page 6) that 'all staff members should be aware of systems within their school or college which support safeguarding and these should be explained to them as part of staff induction.
 This should include:

-• the staff behaviour policy (sometimes called a code of conduct); and
+- The staff behaviour policy (sometimes called a Code of Conduct); and

 The Prevent Duty

-As part of Ramsgate Arts Primary School's ongoing safeguarding and child protection duties we are fully behind the government's Prevent Strategy.
+As part of Ramsgate Arts Primary School's (RAPS) ongoing safeguarding and child protection duties we are fully behind the government's Prevent Strategy.

-From 1st July 2015, all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
+From 1 July 2015 all schools are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent Duty for Schools.

 Procedure for dealing with allegations of abuse against staff/headteacher

 Please click here to access the policy.
-The policy (in line with statutory guidance from the DFE) is designed to ensure that all staff, students and parents or carers are aware of the procedure for the investigation of allegations of abuse in order that all complaints are dealt with consistently and as efficiently as possible.
+The policy (in line with statutory guidance from the DFE) is designed to ensure that all staff, students and parents or carers are aware of the procedure for the investigation of allegations of abuse in order that all complaints are dealt with consistently, and as efficiently as possible.

 Please click here to access the procedure for uncollected children/children missing/absent at the end of the day.